-- 121. The fee for a new course established by a TEO and funded under this funding must be no more than the 75th percentile from the range of fees charged for similar courses.
-The TEC must specify how similar courses will be determined. - 122.
-The above fee-setting limit applies to any new course funded under this funding mechanism (excluding any fees charged for industry training), except where the course is in substitution for an existing course dealing with the same or similar subject matter, at a same or similar level on the NZQCF.
+- 115. The fee for a new course established by a TEO and funded under this funding mechanism must be no more than the 75th percentile from the range of fees charged for similar courses.
+The TEC must specify how similar courses will be determined. - 116.
+The above fee-setting limit does not apply where the course is established in substitution for an existing course dealing with the same or similar subject matter, at a same or similar level on the NZQCF.
 Substitute courses are subject to the AMFM.